Do We Still Need Teachers in the Age of AI?

 We Still Can Still Benefit from AI in the Classroom

 Now, Heather can use AI to give students instant feedback on their work, spending less time grading and more time actually working with kids.
-She can use it to make personalized reading plans for students, use speech recognition to teach phonetics, or lots of other things with it.
+She can use it to make personalized reading plans for students, use speech recognition to teach phonetics, or plan lessons and units that make reading more engaging.

 AI is powerful and useful, and I do think we need to find ways to take advantage of it to deeper student learning.